-- 192. A traffic control and operation plan will be prepared together with the local traffic management authority prior to any construction.
-The plan shall include provisions for diverting or scheduling construction traffic to avoid morning and afternoon peak traffic hours, regulating traffic at road crossings with an emphasis on ensuring public safety through clear signs, controls and planning in advance; - 193.
+- 279. A traffic control and operation plan will be prepared together with the local traffic management authority prior to construction.
+The plan shall include provisions for diverting or scheduling construction traffic to avoid morning and afternoon peak traffic hours, regulating traffic at road crossings with an emphasis on ensuring public safety through clear signs, controls and planning in advance; - 280.
 Construction sites.
-Clear signs will be placed at construction sites in view of the public, warning people of potential dangers such as moving vehicles, hazardous materials, excavations etc and raising awareness on safety issues.
+Clear signs will be placed at construction sites in view of the public, warning people of potential dangers such as moving vehicles, hazardous materials, excavations etc. and raising awareness on safety issues.
 Heavy machinery will not be used after daylight and all such equipment will be returned to its overnight storage area/position before night.
-All sites will be made secure, discouraging access by members of the public through appropriate fencing whenever appropriate.
+Sites will be secured, discouraging access by members of the public through appropriate fencing whenever appropriate.